Abdul Hafeez Pirzada: Fighting Bhutto's case

 On 24 February, the Supreme Court denied the request of review, and so the court upheld its original decision.
 Pirzada then attempted to attain a commutation of Bhutto's sentence on the basis of split decision.
 This time, the Court decided to hear the arguments.
 On 28 February, the Army banned all the college text books of Dr. Hassan and forcefully lifted the books from major bookstores.
 On 12 March, the Supreme Court started to review the petition, and did so for the next 12 days.
 On 24 March, Pirzada informed Bhutto in jail that the President of Pakistan was able to change a death sentence into one of life imprisonment.
 Undaunted, Pirzada filed a petition to President General Zia-ul-Haq, who was serving at the time as Chief Martial Law Administrator.
 Pirzada asked the President to use "Section 45 of the Constitution", to commute the sentence to one of life imprisonment.
 However, General Zia-ul-Haq denied the application, saying the application had gone missing.
 Pirzada immediately went to meet Bhutto in his cell where he notified Bhutto about the application's status.
 After that, Pirzada held a press conference and told the media that Bhutto was prepared for death and would not file another application for mercy.

 Pro-democracy activism

 On 1 October 1982, Pirzada was arrested for demonstrating against Zia-ul-Haq's Islamization, where he also demanded the basic rights of citizens.
 Following the ouster of the PPP Government and the imposition of martial law by General Muhammad Zia-ul-Haq, Pirzada developed differences with Nusrat and Benazir Bhutto.
 During the military rule in Pakistan he remained in exile in the United Kingdom.

 Return to private practice

 On his return to Pakistan in the late 1980s, Pirzada withdrew from active politics and fully concentrated on his legal career.
 Pirzada was one of the most successful advocates in Pakistan.

 Death

-On September 1, 2015, Pirzada died in Royal Berkshire Hospital in Reading, the United Kingdom.
-He was buried in Sukkur, the Pirzada family's ancestral homeland.
+On 1 September 2015, Pirzada died in Royal Berkshire Hospital in Reading, the United Kingdom.
+He was buried in the tomb of Jeay Shah, Sukkur, Pirzada family's ancestral homeland.
+His funeral prayers were offered by Moulana Arbab Ali Haryah Naqshbandi, the prayer leader at Jeelani Mosque in his neighbourhood.